Ayawaso Central

 Ayawaso Central is one of the constituencies represented in the Parliament of Ghana.
 It is one of the six newly created assemblies and districts that was inaugurated by Government of Ghana across the nation, simultaneously.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Abdul Rauf Tongym Tubazu is the member of parliament for the constituency.